GP ADHD Prescribing in Australia

 - Specialist involvement currently required

-- Monitor federal PBS reform announcements
+- Monitor NT Health and federal announcements

 Last updated .
 Information is for general guidance — always verify with your state health department.